SampleEnvironment/SECoP/protocol/issues/001c About SECoP Issues.rst

 At the meeting in Lund (13th June 2018), it was agreed not to follow the proposal of creating a new state "extensible" for an issue containing an extensible list.
-Instead, an new issue should be created.
+Instead, an new issue should be created, containing the add elements.
+A full actual list should be added each time.